ExpressionEngine/ExpressionEngine-User-Guide/source/security/arbitrary_code_execution.rst

 safeguards like accounts and permissions.

 .. danger:: This form of attack is the worst case scenario.
-If they can upload code and run it, they can take any data or files from your server.
+If they can upload code and execute it, they can modify, deface, lock you out of, and steal data from your own site.

 **********
 Prevention